alaistair/EconSim/README.md

 # Kuznets
-Kuznets is my idea for an interactive economics tutor.
+Kuznets is an interactive economics tutor.
 It is a web-based economics course that forgoes the standard MOOC filmed lecture/multiple choice template, and instead allows a student to interact with an economic model, which can explain concepts to students in a more targeted way and build intuition faster.
 The goal is for it to teach a novice the key concepts in Greg Mankiw's undergraduate Macroeconomics textbook in three hours or less.

 The core of Kuznets is an economic simulation where individual households and firms cooperate, along with government, financial markets, and international economies.